 The final exam mark is 70%, and the assesments/homeworks/reports/test&quizzes done by the student, during the semester are 30% from the evaluation mark.

-All the content related with the tests, assesments and the final exam will be uploaded accordinglly with the established deadlines in the E-Learning System Solution based on SAKAI and provided by IT&C Security Master program - http://ism.ase.ro.
-The SAKAI e-Learning System Solution will be available soon, the username will be surname.firstname and the password has been communicated during the first lectures.
+All the content related with the tests, assesments and the final exam will be uploaded accordinglly with the established deadlines in the E-Learning System Solution based on Moodle or SAKAI and provided by IT&C Security Master program - http://ism.ase.ro.

 Problem description: "Create multiple processes for communicating one each other, through UPD multicast/broadcast packages, in order to find out the best mark in the room.
 Each process has its own mark from 1 to 10 stored in command line for launching or it is stored in a file on the disk.
 The problem and the solutions have been explained in the lecture 01.
-You may develop the solution for this problem in Java or C# or C++ or Ruby or Python."
+You may develop the solution for this problem in Java/Kotlin or C++ / C# / node.js / Swift / Python."

 Upload and packiging: "ZIP file uploaded in SAKAI.
 The ZIP file has the PDF file that contains the steps + *.sh file for compiling and running the sample + *.java files with the source code.
-The ZIP filename rule will have DAD_A02_SURNAME_FirstName1_FirstName2.zip".
-The upload is available through SAKAI, please see E-Learning Solution section from this page.
+The ZIP filename rule will have DAD_A03_SURNAME_FirstName1_FirstName2.zip".
+The upload is available through Moodle or SAKAI, please see E-Learning Solution section from this page.

 Problem description: "Download laboratory/seminary with TCP HTTP Server server - proof of concept, in Linux Ubuntu (download the virtual machine from the current page - http://acs.ase.ro/dad), in order to solve HTTP requests for resources of type *.class.
 The URL in Internet browser - Mozilla Firefox/Google Chrome for http://ip_server:port_server/myfile.html will display the HTML file if exists, BUT when the browser asks http://ip_server:port_server/MyClassFile.class will display the string chars produced by method 'public String sampleDoGet();'.
 The one should modify method 'public String processInput(String theInput);' from class 'eu.ase.httpserver.HTTPSeminarProtocol' in order to handle through Java reflection the requiered task."